hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.2-Multiplying-Matrices-and-Vectors.md

 # System of linear equations

-This is an important part of why linear algebra can be very useful to solve variety of problems.
-Here we will see that it can be use to represent system of equations.
+This is an important part of why linear algebra can be very useful to solve a large variety of problems.
+Here we will see that it can be used to represent systems of equations.

 A system of equations is a set of multiple equations (at least 1).
 For instance we could have: